-There was no access for inspection to the foundations, to behind side wall linings, to timber side walls or to the underside of the main floor construction.
+There was no access for inspection to the foundations, to behind side wall linings or to the underside of the main floor construction.
 Fitted coverings prevented access to the floor surfaces.
-Main roof space was inspected from the hatch and was restricted by the chimney stack.
-No inspection access to underside of side extension roof or timbers.
-No inspection access to porch flat roof timbers.
-The condition or efficiency of the heating and drainage systems cannot be commented upon.
+Flooring within the main roof space prevent access to some areas of the roof timbers.
+There was no access to the flat roof timbers.
+The efficiency of the heating and drainage systems cannot be commented upon.